qrvey/qrvey-react/README.md

 ![Preview Builders Demo](https://s3.amazonaws.com/cdn.qrvey.com/images/preview-builders.png)

 ## Troubleshooting
-If you are experiencing issues using **qrvey-builders** in your React, app please contact Qrvey team.
+If you are experiencing issues with **qrvey-builders** in your React app, please contact Qrvey team.